Professional CS:GO player turned full-time streamer Michael “shroud” Grzesiek was near the top of every Twitch analytic and statistic imaginable.

 A former pro

-The 24-year-old Toronto, Ontario, native competed with a handful of teams until settling down with Cloud9 from 2014 to 2017.
-In August 2017, Shroud stepped down from the lineup and became a full-time streamer for Cloud9 until April 2018, when he announced he was leaving the organization and retiring from pro CS:GO.
-During his career in the competitive scene, Shroud’s teams won an estimated $218,000.
+The 25-year-old Toronto, Ontario, native competed with a handful of CS:GO teams until settling down with Cloud9 from 2014 to 2017.
+In August 2017, shroud stepped down from the lineup and became a full-time streamer for Cloud9 until April 2018 when he announced he was leaving the organization and retiring from pro CS:GO.
+During his career in the competitive scene, shroud’s teams won an estimated $218,000.

 The switch to streaming

-Now residing in California, Shroud has established himself as one of the most dominant forces on Twitch.
-Beyond his roughly 5.5 million followers and 54,000 subscribers on the platform, Shroud boasts almost 950,000 followers on both Twitter and Instagram, and a staggering 3.9 million Youtube subscribers.
+Shroud established himself as one of the most dominant forces on Twitch.
+Beyond his roughly seven million followers and 54,000 subscribers on the platform, shroud boasts almost 1.4 million followers on both Twitter and Instagram and a staggering 5.6 million YouTube subscribers.

-Shroud sometimes plays games with other Twitch streamers like Just9n, Timthetatman, HighDistortion, and Skadoodle.
-He even jokingly teams up with the “Shroud Army,” from time to time, commanding a battalion of stream snipers to do his bidding in games like PUBG.
+Shroud sometimes plays games with other streamers like Just9n, Timthetatman, HighDistortion, and Skadoodle.
+He even jokingly teams up with the “Shroud Army” from time to time, commanding a battalion of stream snipers to do his bidding in games like PUBG.
 (Warning: explicit language):

-In terms of Twitch revenue, Shroud likely has one of the best subscription-split contracts on the platform.
+In terms of revenue, shroud had one of the best subscription-split contracts on Twitch.
 When a viewer makes the $4.99 payment to subscribe to a channel, that money is split between the streamer and Twitch.
-Those with smaller followings get a 50/50 split, but as the audience grows, so does their cut.
-Big streamers typically get $3 per subscription, but with Shroud being such a giant force, his cut is likely bigger.
+Those with smaller followings get a 50/50 split.
+But as a streamer’s audience grows, so does their cut.
+Big streamers typically get $3 per subscription, but with shroud previously being such a giant force, his cut was likely bigger.

-Using conservative estimates based on figures from February 2019, Shroud is making at least $150,000 monthly solely off of subscription revenue.
-That figure doesn’t include personal donations and Twitch bit contributions from viewers, YouTube revenue, sponsorship contracts, or income from his merchandise.
+Using conservative estimates based on figures from February, shroud was likely making at least $150,000 monthly solely off of subscription revenue.
+That figure doesn’t include personal donations and contributions from viewers, YouTube revenue, sponsorship contracts, or income from his merchandise.

-From taking home trophies in major CS:GO events to entertaining tens of thousands of people every single stream, Shroud has established himself as a true behemoth in the gaming entertainment industry.
-If you’d like to follow Shroud on any of his platforms, he can be found on Youtube, Twitter, and Instagram.
+From taking home trophies in major CS:GO events to entertaining thousands of people every single stream, shroud has established himself as a true behemoth in the gaming entertainment industry.
+If you’d like to follow shroud on any of his platforms, he can be found on YouTube, Twitter, and Instagram.